dyka3773/obsidian-notes/Tech notes/Terminology & Definitions/Software Terminology/Web Dev Terminology/Microservices/Microservices.md

 - **Small code base**.
 In a monolithic application, there is a tendency over time for code dependencies to become tangled.
 Adding a new feature requires touching code in a lot of places.
 By not sharing code or data stores, a microservices architecture minimizes dependencies, and that makes it easier to add new features.
 - **Mix of technologies**.
 Teams can pick the technology that best fits their service, using a mix of technology stacks as appropriate.
 - **Fault isolation**.
 If an individual microservice becomes unavailable, it won't disrupt the entire application, as long as any upstream microservices are designed to handle faults correctly.
 For example, you can implement the [Circuit Breaker pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker), or you can design your solution so that the microservices communicate with each other using [asynchronous messaging patterns](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/asynchronous-message-based-communication).
-- **Scalability**.
-Services can be scaled independently, letting you scale out subsystems that require more resources, without scaling out the entire application.
+- **[[Scalability]]**.
+Services can be scaled independently, letting you [[Scalability|scale]] out subsystems that require more resources, without scaling out the entire application.
 Using an orchestrator such as Kubernetes, you can pack a higher density of services onto a single host, which allows for more efficient utilization of resources.
 - **Data isolation**.
 It is much easier to perform schema updates, because only a single microservice is affected.
 In a monolithic application, schema updates can become very challenging, because different parts of the application might all touch the same data, making any alterations to the schema risky.

 ## Challenges